 - The Client Care Partner will not normally investigate your complaint himself.
-He will usually ask the Partner responsible for the supervision of your matter to investigate it.
-If the complaint is about the supervising Partner then the Client Care Partner may decide to investigate this himself or he will appoint another senior FDR manager to investigate.
+He will usually ask the Partner responsible for the overall supervision of your matter to investigate it.
+If your complaint relates to the supervising Partner then the Client Care Partner may investigate the matter himself or appoint another senior FDR Partner or manager to investigate.

 How long will it take?

 We aim to conclude any investigation within 28 days of the date of your initial complaint.Occasionally this is not possible, for example, if you have a number of complaints or the case is complex or the relevant personnel are away on holiday.
 We will, however, do our best to conclude your complaint as quickly as we can and in any event within 6 weeks of the initial complaint.

 What if I am unhappy with the outcome?

 If you are not satisfied with the outcome of your complaint then you may at that point request a review of the initial decision.
 At that stage the Client Care Partner will thoroughly review the complaint file.
 If the Client Care Partner carried out the initial investigation of your complaint the review process will be undertaken by another senior FDR Partner.

 We will then confirm to you in writing the outcome of that review.